psychowico/Alcarin/docs/source/index.rst

 ===================================

 Alcarin will be a fantasy, persistent browser-based role-playing game.
 This documentation is divided into few parts.
-I try hold developing things in eglish, but for my convenience other parts will be only in polish for now, sorry!
+I would eventually translate all docs to english, but for my convenience most parts will be only in polish until I developing this project myself - sorry!

 Contents: